 Step 7: File a Claim

 Many insurance companies require you to call them as soon as you get into an accident.
 Depending on your policy and your insurance company, they will either handle all claims for you or ask you to file a claim directly with the at-fault driver (if there was an at-fault driver).
 If your auto insurance ends up paying for your medical bills, lost wages, and rental car, they will typically charge the at-fault driver’s company.
-However, it is best to review your policy and understand how filing a claim with them works in the event of an accident.
+However, it is best to review your policy and understand how to file a claim with their works in the event of an accident.

 Step 8: Hire a Lawyer